sdiehl/wiwinwlh/tutorial.md

 $ cabal install
 ```

-To update the package index from Hackage run:
+To update the package index from Hackage, run:

 ```bash
 $ cabal update
 ```

-To start a new Haskell project run
+To start a new Haskell project, run:

 ```bash
 $ cabal init